 Outflow boundaries and severe weather

 Outflow boundaries are also called gust fronts, for the sudden gusts, often gusting to 30-50mph.
 While not necessarily damaging, these winds can easily pick up and throw light objects that aren’t secured to the ground.

-In rare cases, the downdraft responsible for the outflow boundary can be extremely strong, in what’s known as a microburst.
-A microburst is a powerful downdraft of air that can produce winds in excess of 100mph.
+In rare cases, the downdraft responsible for the outflow boundary can be extremely strong in what’s known as a microburst.
+A microburst is a powerful downdraft of air that can produce winds over 100mph.
 Microbursts are often associated with severe weather, such as tornadoes and thunderstorms.
 If this happens over a large area, it is called a macroburst.
 While both are rare events, microbursts are far more frequent.

-Over desert areas, outflow boundaries can trigger “haboobs,” which are dust storms triggered by thunderstorm winds.
+Over desert areas, outflow boundaries can trigger “haboobs,” dust storms triggered by thunderstorm winds.